Proud Boys leader charged for role in US Capitol riot | DW | 08.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Enrique Tarrio was indicted Tuesday along with five other members of the far-right group.
-The charges are among the most serious leveled against more than 775 individuals arrested so far.
+The charges are among the most serious leveled against the more than 775 suspects arrested so far.

 Enrique Tarrio is charged with planning and directing fellow Proud Boys during the attack on the US Capitol